Your browser version is not updated, please update it.

 • marketability of the proposed model by Poste Italiane Group, which may consider making it a proprietary model and offering it on the market once it has been registered with the appropriate trademark.

-With the aim of raising awareness among its suppliers and accompanying them on a path of sustainable growth, Poste Italiane is committed to the gradual introduction of environmental, social and governance criteria in its tendering procedures over the years.
-In this way, it is able to ensure a progressive expansion of the required scope, coverage and weight of ESG criteria on the tender score.
+In order to raise awareness among suppliers and support them on a path of sustainable growth, Poste Italiane is committed to gradually introducing, over the years, environmental, social and governance criteria into its tender procedures.
+This initiative guarantees a constant expansion of the required areas, coverage and weight of ESG criteria on the tender score.